AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 community, then it may be prudent to email oiio-dev pointing everybody to the pull request URL and discussing any issues you think are important.

-6. All pull requests automatically launch jobs on [TravisCI](https://travis-ci.org) for Linux and MacOS and on [Appveyor](http://appveyor.com) for Windows.
-This ensures that the build completes and that the tests suite runs correctly, for a varity of platform, compiler, library, and flag combinations.
+6. All pull requests automatically launch CI jobs on GitHub Actions to ensure that the build completes and that the tests suite runs correctly, for a varity of platform, compiler, library, and flag combinations.
 The status of the CI tests for your PR will be displayed on the GitHub PR page.
 We will not accept PRs that don't build cleanly or pass the existing testsuite.

 7. The reviewer will look over the code and critique on the "comments" area.
 Reviewers may ask for changes, explain problems they found, congratulate the